PlGGS/xva-doc/src/manual/tutorial1.md

 # Tracking Prices | Beginner

-In this tutorial, you'll learn how to track [Event](../class/src/index.js~Event.html) values and test for the highest and lowest price values.
+This sample prepares you to track [Event](../class/src/index.js~Event.html) values and test for the highest and lowest prices.

 ## Declaring your variables